NF1 PN are prevalent, progressive, and debilitating1-3

 50%

-of all patients with
+of all patients with NF1 have PN2,3*

-82% of patients with NF1 PN had tumor progression ≥20%
+82% of patients with NF1 PN

-The median growth rate was 16% per year (-3% to 136%)
+The median growth rate was

-In general, PN grew continuously
+In general, PN grew

 *Using whole-body MRI.3

 †The NF1 Natural History study began in 2008 and is an ongoing study.
-Ninety-two patients with NF1-related PN between the ages of 3 and 18 years who had at least 2 volumetric scans were included in the analysis above as the age- and period-matched external control for the SPRINT study.5
+Ninety-two patients with NF1-related PN between the ages of 3 and 18 years who had at least 2 volumetric scans were included in the analysis above as the age- and period-matched external control for the SPRINT study.6

 MOA=mechanism of action; MRI=magnetic resonance imaging; NCI=National Cancer Institute; NF1=neurofibromatosis type 1; PN=plexiform neurofibromas.